Bandwidth/csharp-sdk/docs/CallbackTypeEnum.md

-# Bandwidth.Standard.Model.MessageStatusEnum
+# Bandwidth.Standard.Model.CallbackTypeEnum
-The status of the message.
-One of RECEIVED QUEUED SENDING SENT FAILED DELIVERED ACCEPTED UNDELIVERED.
+Indicates the type of the callback: - `message-received` for inbound callbacks. - One of `message-sending`, `message-delivered`, `message-failed` for status callbacks.

 ## Properties